Futebol

 Porto began the

-match the more positive even though both sides displayed undoubted quality.
+match with the more positive intent, even though both sides displayed undoubted quality.

-They went ahead on nine minutes when Vincent Aboubakar latched onto a Yacine
+They went ahead in nine minutes when Vincent Aboubakar latched onto a Yacine

 Brahimi pass following a half clearance to slot home.